MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     nums[1:3] // Yield the second and third numbers as a smaller list.

-    nums[::-1] // Standard Python syntax for reversing a list as valid Alchemy syntax.

 The slice syntax comes down to three arguments, all optional, delimited by colons.
 * The first dictates the starting index.
 If the second and third arguments are omitted, then this is taken to represent a single element.
 * The second dictates the ending index, non-inclusive.
 This value should be greater than the first argument unless you want an empty slice.